assistant0411/cakephp-param-converter/README.md

 ### Configuration

-By default, the plugin provides and registers two converters that can be used to convert request parameters to DateTime and Entity instances.
+By default, the plugin provides and registers converters that can be used to convert request parameters to Entity and DateTime instances as well as various scalar types.
 Converters can be removed / added by adjusting the following configuration:

 ``` php